miarTaweel/Stack-Based-Prefix-Expression-Calculator-/README.md

 ## Example Usage

-To run the program, provide the input file "cities.txt" containing city data and Run the Program.c file , specify the cities to compare:
+To run the program, provide the input file "eqs.txt" containingthe mathematical expressions and Run the Program.c file :

 ![Alt text](Menu.png)